blangel/ply/docs/Dependencies.md

       $ ply "dep add com.google.guava:guava-collections:r03" -Pply.log.levels=info

-The `-Pply.log.levels=info` is unnecessary but added to give more detailed feedback about what transitive dependencies are being downloaded as well, see [Changing Log Levels](ChangingLogLevels.md) for details about log levels.
+The `-Pply.log.levels=info` property override is unnecessary but added to give more detailed feedback about what transitive dependencies are being downloaded, see [Changing Log Levels](ChangingLogLevels.md) for details about available log levels.
 Your output should be similar to the following:

 ![dep guava](https://github.com/blangel/ply/raw/master/docs/imgs/ply-dep-guava.png "dep guava")